Fun Boy Three: History

 Fun Boy Three reduced the ska sound that they and Jerry Dammers had crafted with great success with the Specials and initially took a more minimal approach with the focus on percussion and vocals.
 For their second album they assembled a six-piece backing group including a cellist and a trombone player, allowing the record to feature more diverse and expansive arrangements, and also enabling them to play live instead of being a purely studio group as previously.
 The band enjoyed six UK top 20 singles, starting with "The Lunatics (Have Taken Over the Asylum)" and including the top 10 hits "It Ain't What You Do (It's the Way That You Do It)", "Tunnel of Love" and "Our Lips Are Sealed".
-They created two albums of which the eponymous debut was the more successful.
+They created two albums of which the eponymous debut was the more commercially successful.
 The follow-up album Waiting, produced by David Byrne, was well-received critically.

 Following the trio's last UK hit "Our Lips Are Sealed", co-written by Terry Hall and Jane Wiedlin of the Go-Go's, who had a U.S. hit with the song a year earlier, they then toured the United States and split afterwards.

 They were credited with helping launch the career in 1982 of Bananarama, whom Hall first saw in The Face magazine.
 The three women provided credited chorus vocals on the hit "It Ain't What You Do (It's the Way That You Do It)"; the Fun Boy Three later sang on the Bananarama song "Really Saying Something", both reaching the top 5 in the UK.

+For their 1982 singles "The Telephone Always Rings" and "Summertime", the group collaborated with the Leicester-based horn section The Swinging Laurels.
+They received official sleeve credits, featured in the video clip for "The Telephone Always Rings", and performed alongside the trio on television broadcasts including Top of the Pops.